lofyhub/walrus/README.md

 python src/main.py
 ```
 This will start the FastAPI server, and you can access the API endpoints through http://localhost:8000.

+## API Models

+The API utilizes the following SQLAlchemy models for data storage and retrieval:

+### User

+- **Attributes:**
+  - `id` (Integer, primary key): The unique identifier of the user.
+  - `name` (String, max length 255, required): The name of the user.
+  - `email` (String, max length 255, required): The email address of the user.
+  - `picture` (String, max length 255, required): The URL to the user's picture.
+  - `created_at` (DateTime, required): The date and time of user creation.

+### Business

+- **Attributes:**
+  - `id` (Integer, primary key): The unique identifier of the business.
+  - `name` (String, max length 255, required): The name of the business.
+  - `handle` (String, max length 255, required): The handle of the business.
+  - `images` (List of Strings, required): URLs to the images associated with the business.
+  - `location` (String, max length 255, required): The location of the business.
+  - `opening_hours` (List of Strings, required): The opening hours of the business.
+  - `business_description` (String, max length 255, required): The description of the business.
+  - `created_at` (DateTime, required): The date and time of business creation.
+  - `verified` (Boolean, required): The verification status of the business.
+  - `telephone_number` (String, max length 255, required): The telephone number of the business.
+  - `category` (String, max length 255, required): The category of the business.
+  - `amenities` (List of Strings, required): The amenities provided by the business.
+  - `user_id` (Integer, foreign key referencing the User model, required): The ID of the associated user.

+### Review

+- **Attributes:**
+  - `id` (Integer, primary key): The unique identifier of the review.
+  - `user_id` (Integer, foreign key referencing the User model, required): The ID of the user who posted the review.
+  - `rating` (Integer, required): The rating of the review.
+  - `created_at` (DateTime, required): The date and time when the review was created.
+  - `text` (Text, required): The text content of the review.
+  - `images` (List of Strings, required): URLs to the images associated with the review.
+  - `business_id` (Integer, foreign key referencing the Business model, required): The ID of the associated business.

+The API uses these models to manage and retrieve user, business, and review data.
+Each model represents a table in the database, and the relationships between models enable efficient querying and data retrieval.

 ## API ENDPOINTS